mihalyfodor/blockchain-hello/readme.md

 ### Blocks

-A Block is a simle Java class in our case, with a couple of important fields:
+A Block is a simple Java class in our case, with a couple of important fields:

 * hash: storing the digital signature of our block
 * previousHash: storing the digital signature of the previous block